Cut Bank Community Foundation

 How to Receive

-Cut Bank Community Foundation's first grant cycle was open September 1-28, 2025.
-Learn more about the $5,000 in grants to five organizations that were awarded.
+Cut Bank Community Foundation's 2026 grant cycle is open May 1-31, 2026.
+Learn more about the $5,000 in grants to five organizations that were awarded in the first cycle in 2025.

 Current Board Members